openedx/edx-documentation/en_us/enterprise_api/source/api_reference/reference.rst

      - The name of the course.
    * - ``current_grade``
      - decimal
      - The learner's current grade, which will update as the learner proceeds through the course.
+For more information about progress and grading information, please visit: https://support.edx.org/hc/en-us/articles/4402116362519-Why-does-my-Progress-page-look-different-
    * - ``discount_price``
      - string
      - The discounted price of the course.